- ICH GCP

 Primary Outcome Measures

-Outcome Measure
+Outcome Measure |

-Measure Description
+Measure Description |

-Time Frame
+Time Frame |

-Session-level engagement
+Session-level Engagement

-Time Frame: Up to 7 Weeks
+Time Frame: Assessed Weekly up to 8 Weeks

 Treatment Engagement Questionnaire: 6-item study-adapted questionnaire assessing perceptions of engagement, interest in the session content, and usefulness of the home activities.
-Items are rated on a 0 to 8 scale with the mean value across sessions calculated.
-Higher scores indicate greater treatment engagement.

-Treatment satisfaction
+Treatment Satisfaction

 Time Frame: 8 Weeks

 8-item Client Satisfaction Questionnaire: Response to self-reported quality of the treatment, willingness to recommend the treatment, and general satisfaction with the treatment.
-Items are rated on a 1 to 4 scale with the mean value calculated.
-Higher scores indicate greater satisfaction with the treatment.

 8 Weeks

-Treatment credibility and expectancy
+Treatment Credibility and Expectancy

-Time Frame: Baseline and Week 1
+Time Frame: Baseline

 Treatment Expectation Questionnaire: 7-item study-adapted questionnaire assessing the credibility and reasonableness of the intervention, and expectation for change in pain symptoms.
-Items are rated on a 0 to 10 scale or a 0% to 100% scale.
-Higher scores indicate greater treatment credibility and expectation for improvement.

 Time Frame: 8 Weeks

 Intervention Content Satisfaction Questionnaire: 33-item study-developed questionnaire assessing the usefulness of each intervention session module and home activity.
-Items are rated on a 0 to 4 scale with the mean value calculated.
-Higher scores indicate greater satisfaction with the intervention content.

 8 Weeks